jimmyangel/hildemorin/content/blog/2018-03-20-fiber-bowls-tutorial-section-1-of-4.md

 ---
 During the past years I have received many requests for instructions on how I make Fiber Bowls.
 Some people come to take a class and for others it is just not possible.
 So, I’ve decided to make this my first real blog post.

-There are many publications, videos and articles about making these bowls varying the materials and shapes, but the basic technique is always the same, and it is the technique that I use.
+There are numerous publications, videos and articles about making these bowls varying the materials and shapes, but the basic technique is always the same, and it is the technique that I use.
 Where I spend more time and effort is in the design, in the fine-tuning, in making these bowls three-dimensional art pieces rather than utilitarian bowls.
 You can see a selection of my bowls on my website [here](https://www.hildemorin.com/galleries/bowls/)

 I’ve divided this tutorial into four sections:

 * Prepare Canvas
 * Shape Bowl
 * Fine-tune Design